 How to Aerate Lawn?

-You can buy a best-rated aerator or use the services of a professional.
+You can buy the best-rated aerator or use the services of a professional.
+If you are in the UK, You can ask Greensleves lawn care expert for help.

 What Are The Ideal Times For Aeration?